tasmota/docs/docs/Gitpod.md

 - `platformio run -e tasmota-sensors`
 - `platformio run -e tasmota-DE`

 Compilation normally takes only a couple of minutes.
 The time it takes is directly related to the configurations you selected; the more features selected means more time is needed to compile.
-When done, you will find a firmware file named `firmware.bin` in the `/Tasmota/.pioenvs/<variant-name>/` folder in the Explorer (1) pane.
+When done, you will find the firmware file in the folder `/Tasmota/build_output/<variant-name>.bin/` in the Explorer (1) pane.

 <!-- ![folders](https://i.imgur.com/SEqyGy2.png) -->

-Download `firmware.bin` to your computer by right-clicking on the file and selecting 'Download'.
+Download `<variant-name>.bin` to your computer by right-clicking on the file and selecting 'Download'.
 You are now ready to flash your device.

 Watch a [livestream video by digiblurDIY](https://www.youtube.com/watch?v=vod3Woj_vrs) of compiling Tasmota using Gitpod.